schellenberg/computerscience20/docs/_sources/Python/Microbit/QuickStartExamples.rst.txt

 There are no official docs yet, but here is a short quick-reference to get you started.
 These following demo code is from the `bito module readme file <https://github.com/whaleygeek/bitio>`_.

+If you haven't used the Micro:bit before, you will want to check out the :ref:`microbit_setup` instructions at the bottom of this page.

 .. note:: There is a microbit.sleep(2000) at the end of some examples, because once your Python program finishes the bitio icon will be displayed on the micro:bit again and this will overwrite whatever is on the micro:bit screen.

 Connecting to the micro:bit